fofxsoft/code-docs/GUIDE.md

 To create an ordered list, add line items with numbers followed by periods.
 The numbers don’t have to be in numerical order, but the list should start with the number one.

+> You can use other items like; paragraphs, line breaks, links, images, etc ...
+> in each item in a list.

 ```markdown
 1. First item
 1. Second item